WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms.md

 2. We now do a __partition__ operation; this means we reorder the array so that all elements with values less than the pivot are on one side while all elements with values greater than the pivot are on the other side (equal values can go either way).
 After this paritioning, the pivot element is in its final position.
 3. Recursively apply the above steps to the sub-array of elements with smaller values and separately to the sub-array of elements with greater values.

+####<a id="heapsort">Divide and Conquer: heap sort</a>

+__Heap sort__ takes the best properties of merge sort (the run time) and the efficency of insertion sort's ability to sort in place (i.e. only a constant number of elements are stored outside the input array at any time).
+What makes heapsort unique is that it uses a data structure called a __heap__ to help manage information (instead of a __linear-time search__); heapsort divides its input into a sorted and an unsorted region and it iteratively shrinks the unsorted region by extracting the largest element and moving that to the sorted region.
+This heapsort is really efficient at managing __priority queues__.

+Note: In programming languages like Java or Lisp, heap refers to 'garbage-collected storage'; this is not what we're talking about here.

+Given an array _A_ that represents a heap, we can look at the two attributes (_length_, _heap-size_) and determine what part is valid (i.e. this is the correctly sorted region) and what is still the heap (i.e. unsorted):

+*  `A.length` gives us the number of elements in the array
+*  `A.heap-size` gives us how many elements in the heap are stored within array _A_.
+*  The heap would then be calculated as `A[1 ...
+A.heap-size]` where `0 <= A.heap-size <= A.length`

+<a id="binaryheap">__(Binary) Heap__</a>

+A __(binary) heap__ data structure is an array object that we can view as a nearly complete binary tree.
+Think of it as two parts:

+1. We have some data (e.g. a list of `[6, 5, 3, 1, 8, 7, 2, 4]`) that we use to create the _heap_, a data structure that looks like a binary tree.
+As we're building this binary tree, the heap swaps elements depending on the type (e.g. min or max) of the binary heap (e.g. sorting smallest to largest, larger nodes don't stay below smaller node parents and end up swapping; `8` can't be below `5` on the heap).
+Once the binary tree is built, we have a tree where each array index represents a node and also has the index of the node's parent, left child branch, or right child branch.
+2. We then create a _sorted array_ by repeatedly removing the largest element from the root of the heap and inserting it into the array.
+The heap is updated after each removal to maintain the heap.
+Once all objects have been removed from the heap, the result is a sorted array.

+##<a id="decisiontree">Sorting Algorithms using Decision Tree Models</a>

+Placeholder for smart stuff.

+####<a id="countingsort">Counting Sort</a>

+Placeholder for smart stuff.

+####<a id="radixsort">Radix Sort</a>

+Placeholder for smart stuff.

+####<a id="bucketsort">Bucket Sort</a>

+Placeholder for smart stuff.

 ##<a id="growthfunctions">Growth of Functions</a>

 We are interested in the __asymptotic__ efficiency of algorithms, which means we are estimating for very large inputs.
 Usually an asymptotically efficient algorithm will be the best choice for everything but the smallest input cases.